 The MTHFR 677TT genotype polymorphism (when the base code in DNA changes) is present in 10-22% of the European population.
 These individuals have an increased risk of delivering infants with neural tube defects.
 Obviously, the key issue here is screening to make women aware that they have this polymorphism.
 These individuals have lower folate levels and are less responsive to folic acid.

 - Will supplementation strategies become confused?
-One concern is that if flour is fortified with folic acid will supplementation strategies become confused?
-This poses more of a risk than a strength.
+One concern is that if flour is fortified with folic acid women may disregard supplements.

-- Would women of childbearing age eat enough of these flour fortified foods to generate an effect?
-For example, are we actually moving away from eating breads and lowering our carbohydrate intake?
+- Would young girls and women of childbearing age eat enough of these flour fortified foods to generate an effect?
+Models are yet to be developed so we are not sure about this at present.

-- What about those with higher requirements and those with polymorphisms?
-For some individuals with higher requirements, the amount of folic acid delivered via flour may not even touch the sides.
-Carriers of certain polymorphisms in genes related to folate metabolism or absorption have an increased benefit from 5-methylTHF intake instead of folic acid.
+- What about those with higher requirements and with polymorphisms?
+For some individuals with higher requirements, the amount of folic acid delivered via flour may not be enough.
+Carriers of certain polymorphisms in genes related to folate metabolism or absorption appear to have an increased benefit from 5-methylTHF intake instead of folic acid.